s3ql/s3ql/developer-notes/block_cache.md

 - In `upload_if_dirty()` itself, if a dedup match is found (no upload needed).
 - In `_do_upload()`, in the `finally` block, after the upload succeeds or fails.

 The entry remains in `cache` throughout — `in_transit` is an additional marker, not an alternative location.
-This is harmless: the entry's `(inode, blockno)` lock prevents concurrent modification, and `evict()` skips in-transit entries rather than trying to evict them.
+This is harmless: the entry's `block_lock` prevents concurrent modification, and `evict()` skips in-transit entries rather than trying to evict them.

 While an entry is in `in_transit`:

-- Its `(inode, blockno)` lock and (if a new object was created) its `(obj_id,)` lock are held — but by the upload pipeline, not by the task that initiated the upload.
+- Its `block_lock` and (if a new object was created) its `obj_lock` are held — but by the upload pipeline, not by the task that initiated the upload.
 - `evict()` skips it (cannot evict an entry being uploaded).
 - `upload_if_dirty()` returns `True` immediately if called again for the same entry.
-- `get()` on the same `(inode, blockno)` blocks on the MultiLock until the upload completes and the lock is released.
+- `get()` on the same `(inode, blockno)` blocks on `block_lock` until the upload completes and the lock is released.

 ### 4.4 Database Tables